 Potassium - involved with 50 different enzyme reactions in plants.
 Potassium helps plants resist drought (by keeping water pressure high) and resist disease.

 Deficiencies in any of the essential nutrients can stunt plant growth, cause deformed leaves and fruits, or even cause plants to die.

 Less fertile soil

 More fertile soil

 The most "nutrients" plants get are from air and water...

 While there are plenty of air and water right now- we do have to protect these fragile resources.

 Plants get Hydrogen from water (H20) and use it for making sugars and building the plant.

-Plants use the Oxygen from water and air the same way human cells do- to burn fuel for energy.
+Plants use the Oxygen and Carbon from water and air the same way human cells do- to burn as fuel for energy.

 Plants get all of the rest of their nutrients from the soil solution.
 "Soil solution" means the elements that can be brought to the roots by water.